handshake-org/HIPs/HIP-XXXX.md

     root hash of the empty Escher tree.
     2. If the name is not in or entering Escher mode, no additional rules apply.

+2. If the name is in Escher mode it MUST remain in Escher mode, i.e.
+`proposed[0] === ESCHER_VERSION` is required.
+(There is no escaping Escher mode!)

-2. Bytes 1-20 of `current` are read and referred to as `currentRoot`.
+3. Bytes 1-20 of `current` are read and referred to as `currentRoot`.
 This is the root hash of the current Escher tree.

-3. After the version byte, `proposed` MUST have at least 42 bytes of data remaining:
+4. After the version byte, `proposed` MUST have at least 42 bytes of data remaining:
     1. `proposedRoot` (20 bytes)
     2. `opcode` (1 byte)
     3. `namehash` (20 bytes)
     4. parameters (at least 1 byte)

-4. If `opcode === 0x00` the operation is a `REGISTER` and parameter validation follows:
+5. If `opcode === 0x00` the operation is a `REGISTER` and parameter validation follows:
     1. read `newKey` (32 bytes)
     2. read `proof` (all remaining bytes)
     3. `proof` MUST be a valid Urkel non-existence proof for `namehash` in the tree